mollerse/frp-sbs/blogpost.md

         });
 ```

-This is familiar stuff to anyone that has done any AJAX-requests in the browser.
-The
+This is familiar stuff to anyone that has done any AJAX-requests in the browser and the
 promises interface makes it very clean.
 If the request succeeds, we set the data
 received to be the current record collection and render it.
 If the request fails to
 get the record collection from the server, we show an error-message.
 Regardless of